d19mc/cyber-student-blog/content/posts/tor/tor-02.md

 - Digital Signatures (Large sections of the process won't make sense without this)
 - Diffie-Hellman Key Exchange

-If you want to know how these work or what they are, I've covered them in separate posts: [How Tor Works: [01] Becoming Anonymous](https://www.cyberstudent.blog/posts/tor/tor-01/) and [How Digital Signatures Work]().
+If you want to know how these work or what they are, I've covered them in separate posts: [How Tor Works: [01] Becoming Anonymous](https://www.cyberstudent.blog/posts/tor/tor-01/), [How Digital Signatures Work](), and [The Diffie-Hellman Key Exchange]().

 # Starting the Onion Service